-White spot syndrome virus causes white spot disease, which is a highly contagious viral disease of decapod crustaceans.
+White spot syndrome virus causes white spot disease, which is a highly contagious disease of decapod crustaceans.

 These include prawns, crabs, yabbies and lobsters.